kaiban-ai/kaibanjs-docs/docs/get-started/03-Example Sports News.md

 ## Conclusion

-This example demonstrates how AgenticJS, combined with LangChain tools, efficiently automates sports news generation.
+This example demonstrates how KaibanJS, combined with LangChain tools, efficiently automates sports news generation.
 By leveraging specialized agents and external tools, developers can create versatile, AI-powered applications tailored to specific tasks, enhancing both productivity and content quality.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::